On the scaling limits of Galton Watson processes in varying environment

 \subsection{Main result}

 The main result of the paper, Theorem~\ref{thm:main}, will hold under the following assumptions on $\alpha_n$, $\beta_n$ and $\nu_n$.
 As mentioned in the introduction, our approach relies on controlling the asymptotic behavior of the Laplace exponent $u_n$.
-We exhibit in~\eqref{eq:dynamics-u-n} a discrete dynamical system satisfied by $u_n$ where $\alpha_n$, $\beta_n$ and $\nu_n$ appear, which makes these assumptions natural, within our approach, in order to make this discrete dynamical system converge to a continuous one.
+We exhibit in~\eqref{eq:dynamics-u-n} a discrete dynamical system satisfied by $u_n$ where $\alpha_n$, $\beta_n$ and $\nu_n$ appear, which makes these assumptions natural in order to make this discrete dynamical system converge to a continuous one.

-Moreover, these assumptions have the advantage, from a modeling perspective, to put forth the characteristics of the successive reproduction laws that play a key role with respect to scaling limits.
+Moreover, these assumptions have the advantage, from a modeling perspective, to highlight the characteristics of the successive reproduction laws that play a key role with respect to scaling limits.
 These are, namely, the first and second truncated moments and the tail distributions.

 Finally, in addition to help understanding scaling limits, these assumptions also make it possible to get fine results on the qualitative behavior of the limiting process (see namely Propositions~\ref{prop:no-bottleneck},~\ref{prop:no-explosion} and~\ref{prop:Feller}).